aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ## Service Clients

 {{% alias sdk-go %}} provides service clients rooted under the `github.com/aws/aws-sdk-go-v2/service` import path.
 Each service client is contained in a Go package using each service's unique identifier.
-Some services use a different package identifier then their previous AWS SDK for Go package names.
-The table below provides some examples of service import paths in the {{% alias sdk-go %}}.
+The following table provides some examples of service import paths in the {{% alias sdk-go %}}.

 Service Name | V1 Import Path | V2 Import Path
 --- | --- | ---